Meals and Incidental Expenses (M&IE)

 - An M&IE allowance is the daily rate allocated to the Traveler to cover the cost of meals and incidental expenses.

 - M&IE reimbursement rates for travel shall be the rate authorized for payment by the federal government in the locality in which the traveler spends the night.
 If the location is not listed on the federal list, the traveler must use the rate for “other” as the amount for the M&IE claims.

 - For same-day travel greater than 12 hours, the per-diem rate for the destination location shall be used.
 An M&IE allowance will not be paid when travel status is less than 12 hours.

 - The M&IE allowance is 75% of the meals rate for the first day based on government listed rate for the city where traveler lodges, and 75% of meals rate for the last day, based on the government listed rate for the last city traveler lodged.

 - When a trip includes more than one university business stop and the cities involved have different per diem rates, the per diem rate for each calendar day (beginning at 12:01 a.m.) is determined by the location where the lodgings are obtained for that night.

 - It is the traveler’s responsibility to accurately report when a meal is provided (e.g., hotel breakfast, conference lunch) if the food/timing is sufficient to serve as a meal.
-The specific Alaska locations the President has set the M&IE rate for will use the State of Alaska deduction breakdown.
+The specific Alaska locations the President has set the M&IE rate for will be set in the travel system, including the value of breakfast, lunch and dinner.
 Other locations will follow Federal guidance.

 - The signature of the traveler certifies the facts on the expense report and is sufficient to process the claim for payment.
 The M&IE deduction breakdown will be calculated automatically by the travel system and is available on the university travel website.